Updated on June 28, 2021

 Financial goal setting is critical to any successful savings plan, and now is the perfect time to put that lesson into practice.
 Think about a special expense you’ll want to spend money on over the coming months.
 Maybe it’s holiday presents, spring break, or study abroad.
-Planning early so you have time to save for a big expense makes the process easier to manage.
+It’s important to save for these purchases early on so that you can comfortably afford them when the time comes.

-The benefits of starting early are notable.
-First and foremost, the earlier you start saving, the easier it will be.
-You can chip away at your goal slowly, and you’ll be less likely to notice the effects of having less to spend.
-Secondly, you’ll become accustomed quickly to always paying yourself first.
-When you have a concrete “want,” you’ll be more likely to stay motivated as you save, and that can help when you establish bigger goals later.
+There are many benefits to saving ahead of time for a planned expense.
+First and foremost, the earlier you start saving, the easier it’ll be to achieve your goal.
+If you save a little over a longer period of time, you’ll be less likely to notice the effects of having less to spend.
+This will help you quickly become accustomed to paying yourself first.
+When you have a concrete “want,” you’ll be more likely to stay motivated to save, which can give you confidence to establish bigger saving goals in the future.

 2. Find Part-Time Employment During the School Year

-A few hours a week of part-time employment can go a long way toward helping you achieve your financial goals.
-The money you save from your summer job helps, but without employment during the school year as well, you may find yourself with a quickly dwindling balance in your savings or checking account.
-Extra income can help you cover unexpected expenses, preserving your summer earnings longer.
+A few hours a week of part-time work can go a long way toward helping you achieve your financial goals.
+The money you save from a summer job can help, but without income during the school year, you may find yourself with a dwindling account balance.
+Extra income can help you cover unexpected expenses, preserving your summer earnings.

-To find work, college job boards are helpful resources, but don’t limit your search there.
+Many colleges have job boards where you can find on-campus employment, like resident assistants, IT support staff, or peer tutors.
+But don’t limit your search there.
 If you love coffee, see if you can pick up a shift or two at the local coffee shop.
-If you’re a lifeguard, see if the local community pool needs help.
-Just keep in mind that if you’re serious about saving what you make, you’ll want to choose somewhere that won’t tempt you to spend your earnings, like your favorite retail store.
+If you’re a movie buff, consider working at a local theater on evenings and weekends.
+Just keep in mind that if you’re serious about saving what you earn, you’ll want to choose a job that won’t tempt you to spend your earnings, like your favorite retail store.

 3. Automate Your Savings

-If your employer offers direct deposit, take advantage.
-Then, you can set up automatic payments into a separate free checking or savings account.
-One of the benefits of automated savings is you don’t have to remember to transfer the money into the account — and, even better, you don’t see it.
-That makes it much easier to avoid spending it.
-Try starting with putting half of your paycheck into a separate savings account and using the other half to cover your monthly budget.
+If your employer offers direct deposit, take advantage of it.
+You can set up automatic payments to be transferred into your savings account.
+One of the benefits of automated savings is you don’t have to remember to transfer the money into the account.
+And even better, you don’t see it, which makes it much easier to avoid spending it.
+Start slow by putting half of your paycheck into a separate savings account and using the other half to cover your monthly budget.
 If you need to adjust, you can, but try to save as much as possible first.

 4. Embrace Thriftiness